 Turn on the pH meter and clean the electrodes with de-ionized water.
 Prepare the buffer solution and place the pH meter in calibration mode.
 Place the buffer solutions in a separate container and let them reach room temperature.
 Place the pH meter in each buffer, making sure to clean the probes after each reading is accepted.
 After the final reading is taken the pH meter will be calibrated and ready for use.

-What is the most accurate type of pH meter?
+Q. What is the most accurate type of pH meter?

-How do I clean and store my pH meter?
+Q. How do I clean and store my pH meter?

 The probes should be cleaned with distilled or de-ionized water and then dried and stored in a 4.0M KCl or pH 4.0 standard buffer solution.

-Do you need a pH meter for brewing?
+Q. Do you need a pH meter for brewing?

 Yes, you do need a pH meter for brewing.
 It has become an essential piece of equipment for producing grain beers as well as for cider, mead, and winemaking.
 Being able to track the pH of your mash or wine provides critical information needed to control the fermentation process and avoid unpleasant flavors from ruining your product.

-When should I test my brew pH?
+Q. When should I test the pH of my brew?

-Timing your pH test is difficult as it can only be accurately measured once the mash has been active for 10-15 minutes.
+The pH test is difficult as it can only be accurately measured once the mash has been active for 10-15 minutes.
 However, this could be too late to adjust the acidity, so it’s important to use brewing software that will help you predict what the pH will be ahead of time.